jdalapicolla/LanGen_pipeline_version2/ReadMe.md

 ### LANDSCAPE GENOMICS PIPELINE IN R ###

+REFERENCES AND MORE INFORMATION:

+#A. BASED ON PIPELINE FROM LANGEN: https://github.com/rojaff/LanGen_pipeline

+#B. THIS PIPELINE WAS DESIGNED IN UBUNTU 20.04 LTS, USING RSTUDIO 1.4.1717 AND R 4.1.0

+#C. Script prepared by Carolina S. Carvalho, Jeronymo Dalapicolla, Luciana C. Resende-Moreira, Jamille C. Veiga, and Rodolfo Jaffé

 ### PART 1 - GENETIC STRUCTURE AND GENETIC DIVERSITY ###

 This suit of scripts were developed based on LanGen_pipeline from @rojaff/LanGen_pipeline